-- X. A runner on base leaves the game without an eligible substitute available.
-EXCEPTION: Injured runner departing per Rule 5-2-A-1. - Y. When anyone other than another runner physically assists them while the ball is in play. - Z. When a Coach intentionally interferes with a live, batted ball or thrown ball. - AA.
+- Y. A runner on base leaves the game without an eligible substitute available.
+EXCEPTION: Injured runner departing per Rule 5-2-A-1. - Z. When anyone other than another runner physically assists them during playing action. - AA.
+When a Coach intentionally interferes with a live, batted ball or thrown ball. - AB.
 When the offensive team causes a blocked ball.

 EFFECT: The runner closest to home is out.
-If no play is obvious, no player is out, but all runners shall return to the last base touched when the ball became dead.
+If no play is obvious, no player is out, but all runners shall return to the last base touched when the ball became dead - AC.

-AB.
 When a Coach runs in the direction of Home Plate or any other base, on or near a baseline, while the fielder is attempting to make a play on a batted ball or on a thrown ball, and thereby draws a throw in their direction.